If you want to go fast, go alone.

 If you want to go far, go together.

 This African proverb has long been a favourite of mine.
 Sure, we can do a lot of things on our own, and in many instances we may have no other choice, but having others help can take us to places we’d probably never reach alone.
 It’s not always easy to ask for help.
 Sometimes we’re afraid.
 Sometimes we don’t want to burden others.
-And sometimes we just don’t want to come across as weak or needy… yet asking for help when you really need it can be the most courageous and bravest thing you can do.
+And sometimes we just don’t want to come across as weak… yet asking for help when you really need it can be the most courageous and bravest thing you can do.

 For those of you already following the brand you may remember a story we covered back in March on 24 year old Ugandan fashion designer, Idah Nandyose (@nandy_co) – see blog post ‘International Women’s Day.'
 Idah contacted Miss Matahari because she was aware of the brand’s philosophy and mission – to shed light onto inspirational women overcoming obstacles and challenges to realise their goals and dreams, whilst looking at ways in which we might be able to help or support.